RebeccaColquhoun/rebeccacolquhoun.github.io/service.md

 ## Talks and Panels
 I convened and chaired a panel on _LGBTQ+ Voices and Communities: Enabling Inclusivity in Environmental Research_ for the Oxford NERC DTP in Environmental Research.
 This involved contacting and engaging three speakers, coming up with questions, engaging students and ensuring they felt comfortable contributing.
 I then chaired the 1.5 hour panel.

-I co-led a departmental group following the (URGE)[urgeoscience.org] curriculum, including reading on anti-racism and producing a number of 'deliverables' (policies, memos, white-papers and resources) for the department.
+I co-led a departmental group following the [URGE](urgeoscience.org) curriculum, including reading on anti-racism and producing a number of 'deliverables' (policies, memos, white-papers and resources) for the department.
+We adjusted the curriculum to ensure that it was relevant to our UK based department.
 As part of this I facilitated fortnightly discussion sessions for a group from across the department including undergraduates, postgraduates, post-docs and faculty.
 For this work I was awarded the departmental EEDI prize.

 ## Positions of Responsibility
 I am passionate about equality, diversity and inclusion and served on the Oxford Students Union Disability Campaign for 3 years.